In migrant caravan, kids and parents struggle with long trek

 NILTEPEC, Mexico (AP) - Toddlers slump in strollers bouncing across the rough asphalt, and infants only a few weeks old jiggle in their fathers' arms.
 Others, limp from exhaustion and nearly too big to be carried, are slung across their mothers' chests like sacks of grain, sweaty hair plastered to their heads.

-The U.N. children's agency estimated last week that 2,300 children were traveling in the caravan of Central American migrants.
-That number has declined somewhat as the group's size diminishes, but kids of all ages are still everywhere and at risk of illness, dehydration and other dangers.
+There are hundreds of children traveling in the caravan of Central American migrants.
+That number has fluctuated somewhat as the group's size has grown and diminished, but kids of all ages are still everywhere and at risk of illness, dehydration and other dangers.

 And if it's exhausting for children, it's perhaps even more so for their parents trying to care for them as they walk long hours in the sun, sleep on the ground outdoors and rely on donations of food and clothing to get by.